-Now suppose that $M$ is a \emph{parallelizable} manifold, equipped with a global section $s$ of the frame bundle $LM$.
-If we declare this to be orthonormal, we have defined a Riemannian metric on $M$.
-The bundle of orthonormal frames is a product $M\times O(N)$, and a subordinate $G$-structure is a function $\xi\colon M\to O(N)/G=\mathscr{O}$.
-We shall call a $G$-structure \emph{invariant} if (relative to the parallelization $s$) $\xi$ is constant.
-The invariant $G$-structures on $M$ are therefore parametrized by a single `classifying' orbit $\mathscr O$.
+A problem closely related to the local-one appears when $M$ is a parallelizable manifold.
+If we declare a global section $s$ of the frame bundle to be orthonormal, we define a Riemannian metric on $M$.
+The bundle of orthonormal frames is a product $M\times O(N)$.
+We call a $G$-structure \emph{invariant} if (relative to the parallelization $s$) $\xi$ is constant.
+Invariant $G$-structures are parametrized by a single \emph{classifying orbit} $\mathscr{O}$.

-\begin{defi} An \emph{intrinsic torsion variety} (ITV) is a subset of $\mathscr O$ defined by invariant structures on a parallelizable Riemannian manifold $M$ whose intrinsic torsion belongs to some proper submodule of $\mathscr W$. \end{defi}
+\begin{defi} Intrinsic torsion variety (ITV) is a subset of $\mathscr {O}=O(N)/G$ composed by invariant reductions which belong to a given null-torsion class. \end{defi}

-One may now formulate the following general problem: \emph{Analyse the geometry of the intrinsic torsion varieties of invariant structures on parallelizable Riemannian manifolds.} In the invariant set-up, each point $\xi$ in $\mathscr O$ is effectively an invariant reduction $P_\xi$, and determines \smallbreak
+\textbf{Problem:} Analyse the geometry of the Intrinsic Torsion Varieties of invariant structures on a parallelizable Riemannian manifold.\smallbreak